Family Law, Divorce Attorney in West Palm Beach, Florida

 When going through a custody battle, the judge is required to look at what the “child’s best interest[s]” are.
 Therefore, to determine custody, a judge cannot discriminate based on gender but rather come to the decision of who would provide better for the child based on their needs.
 Parents who necessarily “bring home the bacon”, are not favored by the judge any more than a stay-at-home parent would be.
 In fact, if one is able to provide a strong case for the child’s best interest, one may have a decent chance of being awarded physical custody or more timesharing.
 Children’s best interests include financial needs, emotional needs, stability of the parent, school districts, and much more.

 As mentioned before, divorce is a breeding ground for conflict.
 Although things may begin amicably, situations are likely to change for the worse the more involved the couple gets in the process.
 Therefore, the “I don’t need a lawyer mentality” can be detrimental during separation to one’s assets and overall well-being.
-The consequences of saving a couple of thousands from attorney’s fees will become apparent when one does not have the proper representation for protection of one’s rights and perspective.
+The consequences of saving a couple of thousands from Family/Divorce Attorney’s fees will become apparent when one does not have the proper representation for protection of one’s rights and perspective.

 Furthermore, societal norms are continuing to change, altering the course of divorces.
 Retrospectively, it may seem that women would have been awarded more than their fair share during the divorce, entitlement to half of their spouse’s pension and even alimony.
 Before the number of stay-at-home dads increased, women traditionally took on the role of homemaker.
 In most cases, women who are stay-at-home parents do not earn a livable income nor seek higher education.
 Due to this, it is understandable as to why a false preconceived notion about men getting the short end of the stick may have developed.
 However, now that the number of fathers staying home with their children has doubled in the past two decades, it may be more apparent that rewards of divorce are not gender specific.